EsratMaria/Improved-Movie-Recommendation-System-with-KNN-and-Cosine-Similarity/README.md

     userId: the ID of the user who rated the movie.
     movieId: the ID of the movie
     ratings: ratings given by each user (from 0 to 5)
-    Timstamp: The time the movie was rated.
+    Timestamp: The time the movie was rated.

 The **csv** files can be found [here](https://github.com/EsratMaria/Improved-Movie-Recommendation-System-with-KNN-and-Cosine-Similarity/tree/master/data).